RecursiveError/ESPAT/readme.md

 - port = the port that the server will listen on
 - server_type = the type of server, servers can be of 3 types: `.default` (default firmware configuration), `.TCP` and `.SSL`.

+(The ESP-AT does not support creating UDP servers, but it is possible to receive data via UDP by initializing a UDP client where the `local_port` parameter is the port on which the device will listen for UDP packets.)

-- event_callback and user_data = a Clientcallback is an optional user parameter, all server connections will share the same callback and parameters.
+- event_callback and user_data = a Clientcallback and an optional user parameter, all server connections will share the same callback and parameters.

 all communication will happen through the event_callback.
 [Network events](#network-events)